nathaniel0328/foirge/README.md

     local char = localPlayer.Character
     local humanoid = char and char:FindFirstChild("Humanoid")
     if humanoid then
-        humanoid.PlatformStand = true -- Prevents server from triggering walking/falling physics bugs
+        humanoid.PlatformStand = true
     end

     trackingConnection = RunService.Stepped:Connect(function()
-        if not trackingActive or not isOutlaw(trackingTarget) or not secEnabled() then trackingActive = false
+        if not trackingActive or not trackingTarget or not trackingTarget.Parent or not isOutlaw(trackingTarget) or not secEnabled() then trackingActive = false
-            if humanoid then humanoid.PlatformStand = false end if trackingConnection then
+            if humanoid then pcall(function() humanoid.PlatformStand = false end) end
+            if trackingConnection then
                 trackingConnection:Disconnect()
                 trackingConnection = nil